Urinary Tract Infections

 - Urinate when you feel the need; don’t resist the urge to urinate.

-- Wipe from front to back to prevent bacteria in the anal area from entering the vagina or urethra.
+- Wipe from front to back to prevent bacteria from entering the vagina or urethra.

 - Always empty your bladder before and after sexual activity.

 Hormonal changes and shifts in the position of the urinary tract during pregnancy may make it easier for bacteria to travel up the ureters to the kidneys.
-For this reason, many urinary tract infection doctors recommend periodic testing of urine.
+For this reason, many doctors recommend periodic urine tests.
 A pregnant woman who develops a UTI should be treated promptly to avoid preterm labor and other UTI-related risks such as high blood pressure.